micmejia/bible-dump/AMPC/Ezekiel/Ezek 37.md

-And [^c]David My Servant shall be King over them, and they all shall have one Shepherd.
+And David My Servant shall be King over them, and they all shall have one Shepherd.
 They shall also walk in My ordinances and heed My statutes and do them.